kmoyung/BENG-183/Homework4.md

 **(a) What is the main difference in term of DNA interactions between 3C and Hi-C technique?
 (5 pts)**

-3C studies DNA interactions on a "one to one" basis while Hi-C studies all possible interactions in an "all to all" basis, which means it covers all possible interactions simultaneously.
+3C studies DNA interactions on a "one to one" basis while Hi-C studies all possible interactions in an "all to all" basis, which means it covers all possible interactions simultaneously in a high-throughput manner.

 **(b) Although techniques to study DNA interactions differ, they do share some similar steps in each technique.
 Please re-order the following steps into the correct order.
 (10 pts)**